andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 And this is when my noise cancelling headphones go on.

+<h4 class="article-subheader">Bunader</h4>
+While a suit satisfies the *minimum pieces of flair* requirement, many partiers choose to celebrate their Norwegian heritage with a *bunad*, the traditional Norwegian folk costume.
+While the modern bunad is a 20th century invention meant to invoke traditions of the past, it still takes inspiration from outfits worn by Norwegians as far back as the 18th century.
+Each bunad is different, but they typically consist of elaborate embroidery, scarves, shawls, stockings, and handmade jewelry known as s&oslash;lje.
+Most s&oslash;lje are made of silver, a material that's steeped in Norwegian lore.
+Legend has it that the silver mines belonged to the mountain trolls & the wearer of silver would be protected against sickness, rotten weather, and bad luck.

+A bunad should reflect the family or regional heritage of the wearer.
+It serves as an homage to your heritage.

+<h4 class="article-subheader">Sk&aring;l</h4>
 I enjoy a few glasses of champagne over breakfast before switching to beer.

-Yesterday I scooped up a selection of &oslash;l from the grocer below Sondre's apartment.
+In preparation for the festivities I scooped up a selection of &oslash;l from the grocer below Sondre's apartment yesterday before all the stores closed for the holiday.
 Among the offerings are the VestKyst IPA from Kinn Bryggeri, Littlebro Session IPA & Czech-Style Pils from &AElig;gir Bryggeri, Fjord Session IPA from Tya Bryggeri, the Pale Ale & Brown Ale from N&oslash;gne &Oslash; plus a few Frydenlund Pales Ale just to be on the safe side.